katrina-l-hill/pythonic-garage-band/README.md

 Links and Resources

 Setup
-.env requirements (where applicable)
+.venv requirements

-i.e.

-    PORT - Port Number
-    DATABASE_URL - URL to the running Postgres instance/db

-How to initialize/run your application (where applicable)

-    e.g. python main.py

-How to use your library (where applicable)
+- Created and activated virtual environment

+Initialize/run the application

+- Created __init__.py files in root and and tests folders

 Tests

     How do you run tests?
-    Any tests of note?
+Ran "pytest" against class functions to check tests Any tests of note?
+Nothing to note.
-    Describe any tests that you did not complete, skipped, etc
+    Describe any tests that you did not complete, skipped, etc. I was not able to complete 2 out of 3 fixture tests (one_band and clean).